Counting abelian varieties over finite fields via Frobenius densities: The product formula

 \section{The product formula}

 Now that the relationship between the ratios $\nu_\ell$ and orbital integrals (with respect to the geometric measure) is established, we can translate the formula of Langlands and Kottwitz \eqref{eqlk} into a Siegel-style product formula for the ratios, thus obtaining our main theorem.
 Recall the notation of \S \ref{secdef}, in particular, the element $\gamma_{[X, \lambda]}\in G(\A_f)$ associated with the isogeny class of $[X, \lambda]$, and its centralizer $T=T_{[X, \lambda]}$.
 Here in order to ease the notation we drop all the subscripts $[X, \lambda]$.
-Note that there is some flexibility in the choice of the measures in the Langlands and Kottwitz formula, but the measures need to be normalized by normalizing the measures on $G(\Q_\ell)$ and on $T(\Q_\ell)$ separately, and both need to assign volume $1$ to the maximal compact subgroups at almost all primes.
-We will use the canonical measure $d\mu_G^\can$ on $G(\Q_\ell)$ for every prime $\ell$, and the measure $\nu_T$ (defined in detail below) on $T(\Q_\ell)$ for all $\ell$.
-Since Gekeler-style ratios are expressed in terms of the geometric measure on orbits, we need to calculate the conversion factor between the geometric measure and the quotient $d\mu_G^\can/d\nu_T$.
-We prove (the definitions of the relevant invariants, such as the Tamagawa number, are reviewed below):
+Note that there is some flexibility in the choice of the measures in the Langlands and Kottwitz formula, but the measures need to be normalized by normalizing the measures on $G(\Q_\ell)$ and on $T(\Q_\ell)$ separately.
+We will use the canonical measure $d\mu_G^\can$ on $G(\Q_\ell)$ for every prime $\ell$, and the Tamagawa measure $\mu_T^\tama$ (defined in detail below) on $T(\Q_\ell)$ for all $\ell$.
+This gives a convergent product measure globally, since the local orbital integrals equal $1$ at almost all places with respect to this measure.
+Since Gekeler-style ratios are expressed in terms of the geometric measure on orbits, we need to calculate the conversion factor between the geometric measure and the quotient $\mu_G^\can/\mu_T^\tama$.
+We start with a quick review of the definition of $\mu_T^\tama$ in order to introduce all the relevant notation.